 Brigid McGinnis is a normal Southern girl in Dallas, Georgia.
 She manages the household while her father works in Confederate President Jefferson Davis’s cabinet.
-One day, an injured Confederate soldier, Dominic is found on her estate, with no memory of
+One day, an injured Confederate soldier, Dominic is found on her estate, with no memory of how he got there.

 A Life Such as Heaven Intended is a historical fiction novel that takes place during the Civil War.
 The drama of the Confederate South, along with the budding romance between Brigid and Dominic, create something worthy of an HBO mini-series.

 One aspect that makes the drama compelling is Brigid’s character arc.
 She’s a surprisingly complex character.
 She desires an education and pursues religious life in the hopes of furthering it.
 However, she never questions the fact of her neighbors having slaves or even if slavery is right or wrong.
 She saw it as “just the way things are.”
 This all changes when she discovers runaway slaves hiding out on her property.